Government under fire for doing ‘nothing’ to resolve industrial disputes

 According to MoJ figures, more than 6,000 court hearings have been disrupted a result of the dispute over conditions and Government-set fees for legal aid advocacy work.

-Data released under freedom of information laws show that during the first 19 days of industrial action – between June 27 and August 5 – there were 6,235 court cases disrupted, including 1,415 trials, across England and Wales.

-Victims’ Commissioner Dame Vera Baird said the strike was the “latest symptom of a criminal justice system that is severely and recklessly underfunded.
-And it is victims who are ultimately paying the price and will continue to suffer the longer this goes on”.
+Victims’ Commissioner Dame Vera Baird said the strike was the “latest symptom” of a “severely and recklessly underfunded” criminal justice system and warned victims were “ultimately paying the price”.

 CBA vice chairwoman Kirsty Brimelow QC described the move as “last-resort action” over a demand for less money than it costs the Government for the courts to sit empty.